cyrilondon/rover-project/README.md

 The base class of our Exception hierarchy is the <code>[GameException>](src/main/java/com/game/domain/model/exception/GameException.java)</code> which:
 - is a of type **RuntimeException** as we don't expect any retry or action from the end user
-- takes an **error code** as constructor argument along the error message for better understanding/lisibility from the end user
+- takes an **Error code** as constructor argument along the error message for better understanding/readability from the end user

 ```java
 public class GameException extends RuntimeException {